 Pro and Con

-to retain from Darwin is the empiricism:
+to retain from the Darwinian model is the empiricism:

 the fossils in the rocks.
 (A trick to test our faith?
 Scripture mentions

 no such scheme.)
 The fossil record tells us that the species took longer